 We challenge wherever we see or experience things that we don’t think are just or in the best interest of the people we work with.
 We use our voice to elevate the voice and concerns of others and to raise key issues facing the people in the criminal justice system.
 We are committed to being part of a positive shift within the system to better address the needs of our clients, which we believe will in turn have a positive effect on reoffending in the future.

 We are extremely passionate about improving the lives of people entering the criminal justice system.
 We always have the voice of the people using our service at the centre of everything we do and can demonstrate our commitment to consultation and feedback forming our service provision”

 - Chloe Carter bthechange Women’s Lead 2020.

-Nationally 60% of first time offenders go on to reoffend within a year of sentence, of those who have been mentored and supported by bthechange the rate is 2%.
+Nationally 60% of offenders go on to reoffend within a year of sentence, of those who have been mentored and supported by bthechange the rate is 3%.
 Whilst it is recognised that to date the clients have self-referred and therefore may be more willing to address their future, the statistics are very encouraging and suggest that those who are offered the opportunities provided through bthechange are finding ways to make positive changes and avoid further offending behaviour.

-It is important to the services provided that all staff have themselves been through the criminal justice process or have a great insight into the criminal justice system.
+It is important to the services provided that all staff where possible have themselves been through the criminal justice process or have a great insight into the criminal justice system.
 The majority of our front line staff are ex-clients of bthechange.